niklasramo/tikki/README.md

 Tikki is a game/animation loop _orchestrator_ suitable for various use cases where you need to control the execution order of different tasks/phases on every animation frame.

-It allows you to define _phases_ and then add listeners to them.
-On every animation frame Tikki will call the listeners of each phase in the order you have specified.
+It allows you to define _phases_ and then add frame callbacks to them.
+On every animation frame Tikki will call the frame callbacks of each phase in the order you have specified.
 This allows for a very ergonomic (and familiar) API for controlling the execution order of different tasks/phases.

-It's built on top of [`eventti`](https://github.com/niklasramo/eventti), a highly optimized and battle-tested event emitter.
+It's built on top of [`Eventti`](https://github.com/niklasramo/eventti), a highly optimized and battle-tested event emitter.

 - 🎯 Simple and intuitive API.
 - 🪶 Small footprint (around 900 bytes minified and gzipped).